 One of the many advantages of being a stay at home mom is that it gives us flexibility to fit in our schedules anything that otherwise would have been a struggle.

 Things such as doctors appointments, dentist appointments, groceries, and running errands are now much easier to manage.

 3. Take a hold of your house

-Being a stay at home mom allows you to take care of all household duties without the rush.
+Being a stay at home mom allows you to take care of all household duties without the rush of an overworked schedule.

 As a working mom laundry would pile, leaving the weekends for the dreaded chore.

 As you can imagine, at the time, working anywhere from an 8-20 hour s a shift at the hospital and then coming home to a 2 years old was exhausting.

 Lets just say that survival activities took priority (eating, sleeping, bathing, and spending time as a family).